 The safest and favorite breakfast item of Tamil people is Idli and it can be described with so many adjectives like soft, fluffy, spongy and White Idlis.
 Though it is a very common breakfast item there are certain tips to be followed to get perfect idlis.
 Follow these Smart Samayal Tips and get Perfect Spongy Idlis...

-Very important point is don't mix fermented the batter well before making idlis.
+- Very important point is don't mix fermented batter well before making idlis.
 My grandma always says that the upper portion is ideal for idlis and the bottom most for dosas.

 If you are making idlis with lesser measurement grind rice and urad dhal together to fine smooth batter, but increase a fistful of urad dhal.If You don't have a wet grinder and using a mixie for grinding idli batter add 2 cups of washed poha / Aval / beaten rice while grinding the soaked rice to increase the softness and also use refrigerated chill water to grind the batter.
 It will prevent the batter from becoming hot.